payu-india/CMS-Chatbot/docs/Chargeback/webhooks-for-chargeback/index.md

 metadata:
   robots: index
 ---
-## Webhook Payload

-When a chargeback event occurs, PayU will send a POST request to your configured URL with a JSON payload.
-Here's a sample payload:
+When a chargeback event occurs, PayU will send a POST request to your configured URL with a JSON payload similar to the following:

 ```json
 {